nodeca/nodeca/docs/nodeca-technical/api-tree-and-data.md

-    mongoose              # mongoose instanse (it's not part of nlib, depends on application) redis                 # redis instanse (also depends on application)
+    mongoose              # mongoose instanse (it's not part of nlib, depends on application) redis                 # redis instanse (also depends on application) apps                  # Array of loaded applications
+    themes                # Configuration of loaded themes
+    bundled_assets        # Path to temp dir with bundled assets assets_server         # StaticLulz filled with assets

     # client-specific